gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

 Light levels, moisture, temperature, and other pertinent characteristics of the growing environment are all uncontrolled, in contrast to laboratory settings.
-So to generalize for field conditions, we train on multiple collated datasets with an eye towards appropriate visual transforms that can improve predictive outcomes even further.
+So to generalize for field conditions, we train on multiple collated datasets with an eye towards appropriate visual transforms that can improve predictive outcomes even further.[Scharr 2014] [Minervini 2016]
 <img src="test.gif" />

 Fig. 1.
-A test-set sequence of images withheld from training, and the resulting segmentation output of the neural network.
+A test-set sequence of images withheld from training from Aberystwyth Leaf Evaluation Dataset.
+[Bell 2016]  And the resulting segmentation output of the neural network.

 ## Tracking Invasive Worms with Machine Learning and Computer Vision